Public policy: Responsibility of policymakers

 On the local, public policies include city ordinances, fire codes, and traffic regulations.
 They also take the form of written rules and regulations of city governmental departments: the police, fire departments, street repair, or building inspection.
 On the state level, public policies involve laws enacted by the state legislatures, decisions made by state courts, rules developed by state bureaucratic agencies, and decisions made by governors.

+Policy analysis

+In the contemporary era, there has been a massive influx of policy analysis.
+However, there is no evidence to suggest that this influx has aided to solving policy issues.

+Distributive theory claims that legislatures in reality have little use for information that pertains to the policies they vote on.

+It has been determined that instead of certain fields having a higher concentration of information and analysis, it is rather competitive issues that are focused on more.
+The same report this was determined from also reported that information and analysis only seemed to affect issues over a long-term period and thusly ineffective at reactionary action.

 Policy design

 Policy design entails conscious and deliberate effort to define policy aims and map them instrumentally.
 Policy design proposes critical analysis of policy instruments and their implementation.
 Uncertainties policy designers face include (in brief):